ofsho/Arum/README.md

 ## Get started
 This repository is not cleared for public use, this will be fixed later on when we have a tested stable version

+Feel free to chat with us on our [discord server](https://discord.gg/gCGmraBRQ8) or see the progress on our [kanban board](https://github.com/orgs/ArumLang/projects/1)

 ## Chat
 Hangout with us in our [discord server](https://discord.gg/gCGmraBRQ8)!